OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Set Deployment Parameters
 #########################

-Put into the same configuration file ``.env`` created above following additional deployment parameters based on selected approach in :ref:`Step 2.
+Into configuration file ``.env`` created above append following additional parameters.
+Please note the required parameters are **different for each approach you have selected** in :ref:`Step 2.
 Reconfigure Host SSH <container_ssh>`.

 .. note::